Allow users to configure message logs

 To set the logLevel, we could introduce a SaxonJS method SaxonJS.setLogLevel, and/or a SaxonJS.transform option.
 Note that both mechanisms were available with Saxon-CE (using the Saxon.setLogLevel function and Command.logLevel property, respectively).
 So I'm inclined to add both for Saxon-JS too.
 Note that level -1 can only be set with SaxonJS.setLogLevel (it is too late with a SaxonJS.transform option.)

-#6 Updated by Debbie Lockett 3 months ago
+#6 Updated by Debbie Lockett about 1 year ago

 - Status changed from In Progress to Resolved